illinois-cs241/illinois-cs241.github.io/_docs/text_editor.md

 3    bees beEs Bees [b]ees
 ```

-will skip the two instances of bee with captial letters.
+will skip the two instances of bee with capital letters.

 Finally, the search wraps around the file.
 So if we search for bee one more time: